 The Alabama Department of Public Health conducts an inventory of hospitals participating in the trauma system to determine their level of capability.

 Level I - These facilities are regional centers which have the capability of providing leadership and total care for every aspect of injury, from prevention through rehabilitation.
 These centers offer comprehensive care, including advanced surgical care.
 USA Medical Center is the only Level I Trauma Center in southwest Alabama.

 Level II - These facilities are expected to provide initial definitive trauma care regardless of severity of injury.
 Patients with more complex injuries may have to be transferred to a Level I center.

 Level III - These facilities provide prompt assessment, resuscitation, emergency operations, and stabilization.
 They also arrange for possible transfer to a Level I or Level II facility that can provide definitive trauma care.
-Level III facilities serve areas that do not have immediate access to a Level I or Level II facility.

 Hospitals within the USA Trauma Center region (southeastern Mississippi, southern Alabama, Florida panhandle) may already be participating in an Automatic Acceptance agreement.
 The Automatic Acceptance agreements reduce the amount of time it takes to transfer a patient to the USA Trauma Center by eliminating the standard referral process.

 Referring physicians simply call the USA Medical Center Emergency Department to give a report of the patient transfer and estimated time of the patient’s arrival.
 This process facilitates a patient’s entry into the trauma system within the golden hour confinements, which improves the chances for favorable outcomes.

 If you are uncertain whether your facility has an Automatic Acceptance agreement with the University of South Alabama Trauma Center, contact your hospital administrator or emergency department medical director.